COVID-19 pandemic in Nevada: Vaccines

-In September 2020, Sisolak signed a directive allowing state pharmacy technicians to administer the eventual COVID-19 vaccines, once they became available.
-The directive would ensure a quick and efficient method for vaccinating the public.
-The following month, Nevada joined other western states in a plan to review and approve the eventual vaccines, separate from the federal government's approval process.
+In October 2020, Nevada joined other western states in a plan to review and approve the eventual COVID-19 vaccines, separate from the federal government's approval process.
 Nevada and other U.S. states began vaccinating the public on December 14, 2020, using the Pfizer–BioNTech COVID-19 vaccine.
 Doses of Moderna's vaccine began arriving in the state one week later for immediate use.
 Because Moderna's vaccine can be stored at higher temperatures, it was considered better for rural areas of the state, where extremely cold storage conditions would be harder to achieve.
 Both vaccines required two doses.
 Earlier in the year, Las Vegas was among areas in the U.S. where Moderna had conducted a study for its vaccine, due to the city's high number of cases.

 Nursing home staff and residents, as well as hospital staff and law enforcement, were among the first to receive the vaccines.
 Early on, Nevada was ranked by the Centers for Disease Control as the worst U.S. state for vaccine doses administered for every 100,000 people.
-One reason for this was uncertainty regarding the arrival of each vaccine shipment, something that occurred on an inconsistent basis.
-Nevada received low numbers of vaccine doses considering its population count.
+One reason for this was uncertainty regarding the inconsistent arrival of each vaccine shipment.
+Nevada also received low numbers of vaccine doses considering its population count.
 Doses were distributed proportionately to each state, based on population data from the American Community Survey, conducted a few years earlier.
-Nevada had seen significant growth in recent years, and because the population figures were outdated, the state wound up getting a low number of doses that did not correspond with its current population.
+Nevada had seen significant growth in recent years which was not reflected in the outdated population figures, hence the low number of doses.